CNA vs Medical Assistant: What’s The Difference?

 • Enter patient information into medical records

-Common workplaces
+Common Workplaces

 • Long-term care facilities